Embird Embroidery Software

 Main Settings

-3. Contour stitches (higher density)
+3. Contour stitches (higher density): Provides more compact coverage.

-4. Contour stitches (highest density)
+4. Contour stitches (highest density): Minimizes fabric visibility through the stitches.

 Colors